PromptLA: Towards Integrity Verification of Black-box Text-to-Image Diffusion Models: Experiments and Discussions

+The original T2I diffusion models to be modified should be fully open-source and widely used.
+We chose Stable Diffusion (SD)~\cite{rombach2022high}-v1.5, SDXL~\cite{podell2023sdxl}, HunyuanDiT-v1.2~\cite{li2024hunyuan} and FLUX.1-dev-fp8 as original models whose integrity need to be protected.

-\subsubsection{Integrity violations}
+\subsubsection{Integrity Violations}

-From the perspective of malicious users, the most commonly considered and the most easily applicable modifications are DreamBooth~\cite{ruiz2023dreambooth} and LoRA~\cite{ryu2023low}.
+From the attacker's perspective, the most common model modification methods can be categorized into Full Fine-tuning and parameter-efficient fine-tuning (PEFT).
+We choose LoRA a representative of PEFT methods in this paper.
 Other options include vanilla parameter modification or version rollback.
 They can hardly fulfill malicious purposes, but they serve as good examples of integrity violations for evaluation.
 In summary, the integrity violations studied in this paper are: